cornflowers.jpeg

 • Living with regrets, guilt, shame, tragedy or loss

-• Anticipatory anxiety, worry habits
+• Anticipatory anxiety, worry and rumination habits

 • Stress and panic attacks